Uberi/University-Notes/MATH135/MATH135.md

 Proposition: given $f(x) = a_nx^n + \ldots + a_0 x^0, a_i \in \mb{Z}, 0 \le i \le n$, if $f\left(\frac{p}{q}\right) = 0, \gcd(p, q) = 1$, then $p \mid a_0$ and $q \mid a_n$.

-In other words, given a polynomial with integer coefficients, a rational root written in the lowest terms has its denominator divide the coeffcient of the highest term and the numerator divides the coefficient of the constant term.
+In other words, given a polynomial with integer coefficients, a rational root written in the lowest terms has its denominator divide the coeffcient of the highest term and the numerator divide the coefficient of the constant term.

 Proof: